Manojsharma037/finance-backend/README.md

 ---

+## Design Decisions

+- **MongoDB over SQL**: Financial records are document-natured, no complex joins needed
+- **JWT over Sessions**: Stateless, scales easily across multiple servers
+- **Soft Delete**: Financial data should never be permanently lost — audit trail maintained
+- **Modular Structure**: Each feature independent, easy to maintain and scale
+- **Swagger Documentation**: API docs live alongside code — always in sync
+- **MongoDB Atlas**: Cloud hosted database — zero infrastructure setup

+---

 ## Assumptions Made

-- A user can self-register with any role during development.
+1. Self-registration allowed with any role during development.
 In production, role assignment should be restricted to admins only.

-- Soft delete is used for records — deleted records are hidden from all responses but remain in the database.
+2. Soft delete used for records — financial data should never be permanently deleted for audit trail purposes.

-- Viewers can only see their own records.
+3. Viewer can only see their own records.
 Analysts and Admins can see all records.

+4. Dashboard shows company-wide financial summary — all roles can access it as it provides read-only overview.

-- MongoDB Atlas free tier (M0) is used for data persistence.
+5. MongoDB Atlas M0 free tier used for data persistence.
+Production would use a paid tier.

-- JWT tokens are valid for 7 days.
+6. JWT tokens are valid for 7 days.
+Production would use shorter expiry with refresh tokens.

+7. Records are always created under the logged-in user's ID.
+Admin creating a record for another user is a future enhancement.

+8. Viewer's GET /api/records returns empty array in this demo as no records exist under viewer's ID — this is expected behaviour.
+In production, admin would create records for viewers.

+9. Analyst role is read-only as per assignment — can view records and access summaries but cannot create or modify records.

 ---